 Emissions calculations are complex, and it's sometimes hard to grasp data covering the entirety of one business.
 We want to be fully transparent and are publishing all details of our emission mapping below.
 But we also want to break it down into more digestible pieces.
-Therefore, we have made our first emissions and water calculations on the product level, found on the product card next to our transparency data in the online shop.
+Therefore, we have made our first emissions and water calculations on product level visible on the product card next to our transparency data in the online shop.

-The product calculations include the emissions and water use connected to the production processes, transport in the supply chain, and transportation from the last supplier in the supply chain to our warehouse in Sweden.
-We have also included emission and water use from the packaging materials used.
+The product calculations show the average CO2e emissions and water use connected to the production processes, transport in the supply chain, and transportation from the last supplier in the supply chain to our warehouse in Sweden.
+We have also included emissions and water use from the packaging materials used.

 What can we as consumers do to decrease our climate impact while still enjoying Nudie Jeans garments?

 • If buying your garments in one of our physical stores, take the bike, the train, or the bus and leave the car at home.
 How you get to the store has a significant climate impact.

 • If visiting our online store and finding the perfect jeans there, choose the more sustainable transport option at the checkout.
 It's totally ok to wait that extra day before starting to use your new pair of jeans.

 • When using your Nudie Jeans garment, wash them only when necessary.
 Hang them outside for a natural refresh, and if stained, take a cloth and remove that stain instead of tossing the jeans in the washing machine.